Many Christians Include the Books of the Apocrypha as Part of Their Scripture

 As I do this, I don’t expect my core theology to change, but I do expect it to expand into a more holistic comprehension of God.

 Don’t dismiss the words of the Apocrypha.
-If you’re a serious student of the Bible, then you need to consider the whole Bible.
+If you’re a serious student of the Bible, then you need to consider the whole Bible and not just part of it.